-Special Reporting Requirements for Corporations With Multiple Activities

-If items of income, loss, deduction, or credit from more than one activity (determined for purposes of the passive activity loss and credit limitations) are reported on lines 1, 2, or 3 of Schedule K-1, the corporation must provide information for each activity to its shareholders.
+Special Reporting Requirements for Corporations With Multiple Activities activity loss and credit limitations) are reported on lines 1, 2, or 3 of Schedule K-1, the corporation must provide information for each activity to its shareholders.
 See Passive Activity Reporting Requirements on page 10 for details on the reporting requirements.